Skip to main content

 Quick Start

-The simplest way to write a test with database support:
+The simplest way to write a test with database support using Jest-like syntax:

 use kit::kit_test;